The Biggest Female Icon Every Year Since You Were Born

-Grace Kelly had a lasting legacy in the worlds of film, fashion, and pop culture in general.
-But in 1956, when she married Prince Rainier III and became the princess of Monaco, all eyes were truly on her.
+Grace Kelly left a lasting legacy in the worlds of film, fashion, and pop culture in general.
+In 1956, when she married Prince Rainier III and became the princess of Monaco, all eyes were truly on her.

 1957: Lucille Ball

 Actress Lucille Ball's hit television show I Love Lucy premiered in 1951 to rave reviews.
-According to Lifetime, "for four of its six seasons, I Love Lucy was the most-watched show on TV" and the series also made Ball and Desi Arnaz "the first millionaire TV stars in history."
+According to Lifetime, "for four of its six seasons, I Love Lucy was the most-watched show on TV," and the series made Ball and Desi Arnaz "the first millionaire TV stars in history."

 1958: Nina Simone

 In 1958, at just 25 years old, Nina Simone released her debut album, Little Girl Blue, via Bethlehem Records.
 In addition to marking the beginning of a long and lucrative career for Simone, the album "set the benchmark for female singers and pianists," as NME explained.